anotherkaizhang/MGPMS/README.md

 MGPMS can be used in numerous time series prediction applications in addition to the Risk Score prediction of performing Mechanical Ventilation in COVID-19 patients.

-For more details, see full paper:
+For more details, see full paper: *Real-time Prediction for Mechanical Ventilation in COVID-19 Patients using A Multi-task Gaussian Process Multi-objective Self-attention Network*

 ### Dependencies